RetroSpecter/VRHW/README.md

 Hw 1: Go to Scenes/Roll-a-Ball and open up the scene.
 Then hit play.
 Hw 2: Go to Scenes/HW2 and open up the scene.
 Then hit play.
+Hw 3: Go to Scenes/HW3 and open up the scene.
+Then hit play.
+If you make a breastroke motion with your hans like you are swimming, you will move in the direction you are looking at.
+Then you can collect coins and stuff.